eyshah/Boardmeetings/README.md

 __CODE 1 = HOW TO OPEN / READ A CSV FILE__

- __Code sturcture__

-import csv "installs the csv function"

-with open("File location / File name", "r") as "create a file name"
-    variable = csv.reader(create a file name")

-    for row in "create a file name" print(row)

    __In Python__

+# Imports the csv module
 import csv
+# opens the csv file to "r" read function

-with open("C:/Users/Ayesha's laptop/PycharmProjects/try-22/boardmeetingnew.csv", "r") as csv_rfile:
+with open("C:/Users/Ayesha's laptop/PycharmProjects/try-22/boardmeetingnew.csv","r") as csv_rfile:
+    # Variable created to store the file in
     to_extract = csv.reader(csv_rfile)
+    # final command will print the rows as an output from the "csv_rfile"
     for row in csv_rfile:
         print(row)

 "Run- Excecute selction in python console"

 By applying this code within python allowed it to open and read your csv file.